JiarongF/StatsLearning/public/stats-study/assets/neg-instruction.md

+# 📉 Negative Correlation Estimation Task

-On the next few pages, you will see scatterplots illustrating correlations with negative slopes.
-These range from 0 (no relationship) to -1 (a strong negative relationship).
+On the next few pages, you will see scatterplots with negative slopes.
+These correlations range from 0 (no relationship) to -1 (a strong negative relationship).

 Please estimate the correlation for each plot.